hwkd/sumscribe/README.md

 # Sumscribe

-Whisper is a command tool that summarises or transcribes YouTube videos.
+Sumscribe is a command tool that summarises or transcribes YouTube videos.
 You can provide a YouTube video URL and receive a summary and/or transcription of the video's content.

 ## Features